 An investment in real property comes with ongoing costs to maintain property value, extend its useful life and meet property standards.

-Investing in residential rental property comes with the additional obligation to maintain the residential complex under the Residential Tenancies Act.
+Investing in residential rental property also comes with the additional obligation to maintain the residential complex under the Residential Tenancies Act.

 In Ontario, any building used for residential purposes prior to November 18, 2018 is subject to rent control which limits yearly increases to a guideline amount set by regulation using the Ontario Consumer Price Index.
 The guideline is capped at 2.5% regardless of inflation.

 Under s.
-126, a Landlord who incurs a significant cost for capital expenditures, municipal taxes or charges and/or operating costs may apply to the Landlord and Tenant Board to approve an increase above the guideline.
+126, a landlord who incurs a significant cost for capital expenditures, municipal taxes or charges and/or operating costs may apply to the Landlord and Tenant Board to approve an increase above the guideline.
 This allows landlords to recover out of pocket costs by allocating a portion of the costs to each eligible unit to a maximum of 9% overall.

 Eligible capital expenditures include any major repair or renovation that: